Elegant Designs, Fluid Shopping Experience, and Ideal Customer Retention

 REAL SUITECOMMERCE WEBSITE EXAMPLES

 Check out some of these SuiteCommerce website examples of real customers.
 You can also check out one of our demo websites that we use to build SuiteCommerce customizations prior to releasing them to the public.
 Maybe you will catch a glimpse of a feature that you like and want to implement on your NetSuite ecommerce site!

 WHAT IS THE COST OF A SUITECOMMERCE IMPLEMENTATION?

-You can contact our team for exact estimates on SuiteCommerce pricing.
-We are currently building a simple online calculator to give you a better immediate estimate on your SuiteCommerce costs.
+You can get an instant quote or contact our team or for exact estimates on SuiteCommerce pricing.
 Our team has partnered with a large number of companies to help reduce your implementation costs dramatically.
 We do this by understanding your business needs and avoiding unnecessary customization.
 Why rebuild something that has already been created?

 There are two NetSuite ecommerce platform options, SuiteCommerce Standard (SCS) and SuiteCommerce Advanced (SCA).
 Here is a useful article that explains the differences between the two.
 In short, the main difference is access to source code.

 The SuiteCommerce implementation can be done for as low as $15,000, but it is more likely to be around $30,000, with some larger implementations reaching $60,000+.
 Large implementations tend to have additional customizations that your business may decide are highly important prior to Go-Live.
 SuiteCommerce Advanced (SCA) implementations tend to cost a bit more, simply because SCA customers tend to like more customization.

 SUITECOMMERCE DEVELOPER SERVICES

 Magento vs SuiteCommerce

 Since SuiteCommerce was built on an ERP system, accounting practices and data processing were always part of the solution.
 On the other hand, Magento requires more third-party extensions and development support to match SuiteCommerce with regards to accounting.
 When comparing scalability, both solutions provide a similar benefit and are able to grow well with your business.
 Since the latest updates to SuiteCommerce configuration, extension manager, and website setup, the implementation time of SuiteCommerce has been drastically reduced and can be accomplished within a few weeks for a basic implementation.
 Magento does have competitive subscription pricing, but the IT development costs may exceed that of SuiteCommerce.